kocsismate/kocsismate.github.io/_posts/2017-07-23-18-year-old-ethical-hacker-got-arrested-in-hungary.md

 - The CAPTCHA on the registration form is [ridiculous][bkk-captcha-twitter]
 ![So called "CAPTCHA" protection][bkk-captcha]
 - Email addresses weren't verified which allowed potential abuse
-- Your password used to be sent out directly in unencrypted mail if you requested a password reminder
+- Your password used to be sent out directly in unencrypted mail when you requested a password reminder
 - Password fields used to be filled out when editing your personal details
 - One used to be able to get access to personal details (including the password) of other registered users with limited IT knowledge by using an older web browser